forkjoseph/EECS589/README.md

 ### Textbook
 This course has no textbook.
 We will read recent papers from SIGCOMM 2018, Mobicom 2018, and NSDI 2019 to understand trends in networking research.
+If you can't find any interesting papers there, try older (but still recent) SIGCOMM conferences, or perhaps IMC.

 ## Tentative Schedule and Reading List
 Papers to be selected from but not limited to: